metricationmatters/research/proposals/AreaAndVolume.md

 I don't care about the particular names I've currently selected, they could be anything but would be handy to have them be one syllable.

-I'm not suggesting this at this time, but note that with the new unit name for area (quad) there is no need for the "hectare" unit, it can be replaced with "10 kiloquad (10 kquad)".
+Note that with the new unit name for area (quad) there is no need for the "hectare" unit, it can be replaced with "10 kiloquad (10 kquad)".
 The normal SI rules suggest only one name for each unit.

 I'm not suggesting this at this time, but note that that with the new unit name for volume (stere) there is no need for the "liter" unit, it can be called 1 millistere (1 mst).
 The unit name of "liter" could be deprecated.
 The normal SI rules suggest only one name for each unit.
 This would continue to simplify the SI system and get rid of multiple unit names for one type of unit, and confusion about the unit of volume and its name.